CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-4.md

 1. Create a new Node.JS file in Visual Studio Code.
 2. Optionally, replace the value of `imageUrl` with the URL of a different image that you want to analyze.
-3. Optionally, replace the value of the `language` request parameter with a different language.
-4. Add the code provided below to a new `.js` file.
+3. Add the code provided below to a new `.js` file.
-5. Copy your Text Analytics key and endpoint into the code.
+4. Copy your Endpoint and key into the code.
-6. Run the program from a Terminal within Visual Studio Code, change into the directory where the code is and run `npm install` and `node analyze-image.js`.
+5. Run the program from a Terminal within Visual Studio Code, change into the directory where the code is and run `npm install` and `node analyze-image.js`.

 ```javascript